Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 Option&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Long&nbsp;Option&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description
 ------         | ---------         | ------------
-`-c` `FILE`    | `--config` `FILE` | `FILE` is the full pathname to `UcsFPHub` service config file.
-If no explicit config options are used the service tries to find `UcsFPHub.conf` config file in the application folder.
-If still no config file is found the service auto-detects printers and starts a local REST service listener on `127.0.0.1:8192` by default.
+`-c` `FILE`    | `--config` `FILE` | `FILE` is the full pathname to `UcsFPHub` service configuration file.
+If no explicit configuration options are used the service tries to find `UcsFPHub.conf` configuration file in the application folder.
+If still no configuration file is found the service auto-detects printers and starts a local REST service listener on `127.0.0.1:8192` by default.
 `-i`           | `--install`       | Installs `UcsFPHub` as NT service.
-Can be used with `-c` to specify custom config file to be used by the NT service.
+Can be used with `-c` to specify custom configuration file to be used by the NT service.
 `-u`           | `--uninstall`     | Stops and removes the `UcsFPHub` NT service.
 |              | `--systray`       | Hides the process and only shows the application icon in the system notification area.